Custom Website Design vs. Templates — Let’s settle this.

 - Your business is shifting gears?
 You won’t need a whole new site because your existing site can be updated, changed, and modernized easily.

 - Templates are what they are.
 A boutique website can be anything.
-You dream it, your designer builds it.
+You dream it, and your designer builds it.

 - With a CMS like WordPress underpinning your site, you can admin your site in-house without needing your designer to hold your hand.